Adventures with Mr. Wizard

 Anyways, I didn’t want to call the guy weird or get into some sort of pissing match.
 I had just moved to town and wanted to make some friends.
 But how was I going to respond to his proclamation?
 I suppose a normal response might be, “Like what?”

 But alas, I am not normal.
 I am kind of weird too.
 But maybe he just wanted to talk about pool and had an awkward way of saying so.
 I noticed he was using the same type of cue as me, but not exactly the same.
 His didn’t have the standard issue shaft, and since ‘he knew a lot about pool,’ I asked him, “What kind of shaft are you using?”

 “The shaft.
 On your cue.
 It’s not original equipment.
 What is it?”

-I did not say any of that to Mr. Wizard.
-I did not want to seem like I was bragging, or bullshitting, or trying to put Mr. Wizard down.
-And yet the truth seemed to leave few options.
+But I could not say that to Mr. Wizard.
+The coincidence factor was just too high.
+That would sound like total bullshit.
+I didn’t want to sound like I was boasting so I couldn’t tell the truth.
+I had to say something else.
 The best I could manage was, “Yeah, Bob’s written a lot of good stuff.”

 I got called to my next match just then, and the conversation ended.
 Thank goodness.
 I couldn’t help but wonder though, how Mr. Wizard had interpreted my parting remark.
 He may well have thought that I was bluffing.
 That I had just said something to pretend I knew what he was talking about, never suspecting that I knew much more.

 As I started my next match, I found myself wishing that we were all gathered around poker tables rather than pool tables.
 Where I suspected that Mr. Wizard would announce, “I know a lot about poker!”

 Some day.
 Maybe some day.
 But little did I know, Mr. Wizard would soon return to raise the stakes.